MachineLemonade/docs/docs/getting-started.md

 ### Join another Workspace

 If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to [create an account](https://app.astronomer.cloud/signup).
-A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account.
+A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account*.

 Read more about Astrononmer's UI [here](https://preview.astronomer.io/docs/airflow-deployments/).

+*If you have any trouble with the confirmation email, feel free to reach out.
+It's usually becuase of network security settings, so check your spam folder or try to whitelist our domain if you can.

 ## Develop with the Astronomer CLI